The way we search online is continuously changing.

 65% of consumers ages 25-49 years old speak to their voice-enabled devices daily (PwC)

 53% of voice-activated speaker owners report it feeling natural to speak to it (Google)

 To explain, smart speakers such as Google Home or Amazon Echo are the main drivers of the rapid growth of voice technology.

-A recent consumer survey by Voicebot found that 87.7 million U.S. adults were using smart speakers as of January 2021.
+A recent consumer survey by Voicebot found that 87.7 million U.S. adults were using smart speakers in January 2021.

 That is to say, roughly 26.7% of American households use smart speakers as of Jan 2021, and while some Households are reluctant to utilize smart speakers, others rarely look back.

-Another critical point, The installed base of U.S. smart speakers users is up 32% over January 2019 and is 85% higher than January 2018, according to Voicebot.
+Another critical point is that the installed base of U.S. smart speakers users is up 32% over January 2019 and is 85% higher than January 2018, according to Voicebot.

 Voice search technology is advancing rapidly, and it’s only getting better.